promundo/IMAGES/wp-content/plugins/login-sidebar-widget/readme.txt

 * And with other useful settings. <a href="https://www.aviplugins.com/fb-login-widget-pro/" target="_blank">Click here for details</a>

 = Social Login No Setup =
-The plugin supports login with <strong>Facebook, Google, Twitter, LinkedIn, Microsoft, WordPress, Amazon, Github, Tumblr, Vimeo, Reddit, Dribbble, Twitch</strong> and <strong>Instagram</strong> accounts and the most important part is that it requires no Setups, no Maintanance, no need to create any APPs, APIs, Client Ids, Client Secrets or anything. <a href="https://www.aviplugins.com/social-login-no-setup/" target="_blank">Click here for details</a> | <a href="https://www.aviplugins.com/demo/social-login/" target="_blank">Click here for Live Demo</a>
+The plugin supports login with 25+ sites. <strong>Facebook, Google, YouTube, Google Drive, Gmail, Twitter, LinkedIn, PayPal, Yahoo, Microsoft, WordPress, Amazon, Github, Tumblr, Vimeo, Reddit, Dribbble, Twitch, Medium, Discord, Line, Stack Exchange, Stack Overflow, Disqus, Blogger, Meetup, Foursquare and Instagram</strong> accounts and the most important part is that it requires no Setups, no Maintanance, no need to create any APPs, APIs, Client Ids, Client Secrets or anything. <a href="https://www.aviplugins.com/social-login-no-setup/" target="_blank">Click here for details</a> | <a href="https://www.aviplugins.com/demo/social-login/" target="_blank">Click here for Live Demo</a>

 > Post your plugin related queries at <a href="https://www.aviplugins.com/support.php">https://www.aviplugins.com/support.php</a>